allister-grange/terraform-associate-guide-003/5- Interact with Terraform Modules/5-notes.md

 When using public modules from a module registry, it's recommended to pass in a `version` argument into the `module` block.
 This is not required for local modules.

+To update modules, you can run the `terraform get` command.

 #### **Accessing module output values**

 The resources defined inside a module are encapsulated, so the calling module cannot access them directly, instead you use *output values* to selectively export values to then be used in the calling module.